crhall-writing/crhall-writing.github.io/_stories/the-train.md

 date: 2025-12-16
 layout: story
 ---
-The horn whirred and the scene around Hannah grinded to a halt.
+The horn whirred and the scene around Hannah ground to a halt.

 “You have twenty-five minutes.
 And whatever you do, do *not* take any longer.”
 The conductor’s voice rang through the speakers.
 His voice sounded plain, monotone almost, like he had done this a hundred times.